Afrokk/tally.app/README.md

 ## About The Project

 An overbuilt web-app for Score-Keeping.
-Supports logging, custom rounds, and more.
+Supports timed rounds, logging, custom rounds, and more.

 ## Contact